JHaugaard/claude-commands/session-start.md

+---
+description: "Begin new session with MCP server selection and context setup"
+---

 Begin new session with MCP server selection and context setup.

 ## Steps

+1. Check current MCP state:
+   - Run: `docker mcp tools count` (via Bash)
+   - If more than 6 tools, ask: "There are extra MCP servers enabled.
+Run `docker mcp server reset` for a clean slate?"

-1. Ask: "What are we working on this session?"
+2. Ask: "What are we working on this session?"

-2. Ask: "Which MCP servers might you need?
+3. Ask: "Which MCP servers do you need?
 I can search the catalog."
-   - If user wants to browse, use mcp-find:
+   - If user wants to browse, use `mcp-find`:
      - Docs: `mcp-find context7`
      - Search: `mcp-find perplexity`, `mcp-find search`
      - GitHub: `mcp-find github`